F-Secure: Be Sure

 HKCU\software\An\mailed

 After that, depending on a random number, the worm attempts to open one of four x-rated web pages.
-However, the mass-mailing part of the code generates much more serious consequences, including overloading e-mail servers and public relation problems.
+However, the mass-mailing part of the code generates much more serious consequences, including overloading email servers and public relation problems.

-Information about the original VBS/Onthefly.A (also known as I-Worm.Lee.o and VBS/VBSWG) is available at: http://www.F-Secure.com/v-descs/onthefly.shtml
+Information about the original VBS/Onthefly.A (also known as I-Worm.Lee.o and VBS/VBSWG) is available at: https://www.F-Secure.com/v-descs/onthefly.shtml

 F-Secure Anti-Virus detects this variant with the updates published at May 9th, 2001.